OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-09.md

 ## Acts 9:16

-I will show him how much he must suffer for my name.”
+I will reveal to him how much he is to endure for my name.”

 ---